PolyGel Vs Builder Gel

 - Apply a base coat to your nails and cure it under UV light.

-- Pick up a small amount of builder gel with your brush and spread it over the first nail.
+- Please pick up a small amount of builder gel with your brush and spread it over the first nail.
 Make sure to start at the bed and stretch it towards the tips.
-Start with a thin layer to avoid pooling and spilling.

-- Cure the first layer under UV light.
+Start with a thin layer to avoid pooling and spilling. - Cure the first layer under UV light.

-- Repeat the process by adding more thin layers of builder gel to your nails, curing them under the UV light after each layer.
-Eventually, you’ll have the thickness, length, and shape you want.
+- Repeat the process by adding more thin layers of builder gel to your nails, curing each layer under the UV light.

-- Once your nail looks the way you want it to, file it down to remove any imperfections and get the right shape.
+Eventually, you’ll have the thickness, length, and shape you want. - Once your nail looks the way you want it to, file it down to remove any imperfections and get the right shape.

 - Apply a top coat and cure it under UV light.